American Girl is in free fall

 Ultimately, the thing that has always set American Girl apart from its competitors is its emphasis on historical storytelling.
 And perhaps returning to these roots will give the brand its best chance of standing out in a crowded market and reversing some of its losses.
 American Girl still releases historical characters, although they are a much smaller proportion of the business compared to the pre-Mattel days.
 Cygielman says American Girl is still fully committed to helping children process the joys and challenges of childhood much like Valerie Tripp did in the very first books she wrote for the series.
 And when American Girl does release a new historical doll, it invests a lot of research in the process, and tries to make her story relevant to the issues girls are currently facing.

 While the early historical dolls Pleasant Rowland launched were popular, American Girl faced some criticism for not being diverse enough.
-It wasn’t until 1993 that the brand featured its first African-American character, Addy Walker, who was escaping slavery with her family in 1955.
+It wasn’t until 1993 that the brand featured its first African American character, Addy Walker, who escaped from slavery with her family during the Civil War.
 After the acquisition, Mattel seems focused on telling stories that encompass a broader array of American experiences.

 Cygielman points to Melody, a character released in 2016.
-Her story is set in 1964 Detroit at the hight of the Civil Rights movement.
-She’s a nine-year-old African American girl who is confronting racism directly.
+Her story is set in 1964 Detroit at the height of the Civil Rights movement.
+She’s a 9-year-old African American girl who is confronting racism directly.
 At a time of increased racial tensions in America during the Trump presidency, Melody’s story is particularly poignant.
 And indeed, the brand itself hoped girls would be inspired by Melody to tackle social inequalities head on.
 “With the struggle for equality and justice still prevalent today, Melody bridges the past and present for girls and shows them how ordinary people can do extraordinary things when they come together to make a meaningful difference,” American Girl said in a statement when the doll debuted.

-According to Cygielman, the brand was extremely deliberate about crafting Melody’s story, making sure it was not only accurate, but also represented the authentic point of view of an African-American girl living through that moment in history.
+According to Cygielman, the brand was extremely deliberate about crafting Melody’s story, making sure it was not only accurate, but also represented the authentic point of view of an African American girl living through that moment in history.
 The company created a six-person advisory board that was involved with every aspect of Melody’s development, from the story to her fashion accessories.
 Board members included the late Horace Julian Bond, the chairman emeritus of the NAACP board of directors, and several professors of African American studies.
 The author of Melody’s book, Denise Lewis Patrick, grew up during the Civil Rights era.
-“She was someone who had first hand experience as a young African American girl during that time,” Cygielman explains.
+“She was someone who had firsthand experience as a young African American girl during that time,” Cygielman explains.

-Horrocks believes that this the kind of careful, heavily-researched storytelling is what has always set American Girl apart.
+Horrocks believes that this kind of careful, heavily researched storytelling is what has always set American Girl apart.
 It’s also these accurate historical narratives that made the dolls worth their very high price point.
 In other words, there’s an argument to be made that the brand might do better if it invested more heavily in the historical storytelling instead of building elaborate in-store doll hospitals.
 “American Girl used to be something distinctive because of its historical roots,” says Horrocks.
 “Parents felt like they could justify the expense because it was educational.”

 Perhaps the brand could even bring back some of the older dolls from the archive.
 “A lot of the characters who were most popular among women who would now be having children themselves have been put in the vault,” Horrocks says.
-“I could see there being a longer term strategy of having a delayed release of these characters and putting them on the market.
+“I could see there being a longer-term strategy of having a delayed release of these characters and putting them on the market.
 I think they’d do well.”

 While Horrocks and I would love to see American Girl return to its roots, it is also true that the brand faces stark challenges in a toy market that’s increasingly driven by electronic toys and characters from movie franchises.
 Some of the top toys this Christmas include a Playmobil palace featuring Frozen 2 characters and a Monopoly set that allows kids to use voice commands to play.
 But some parents are pushing back against these high-tech toys in favor of old-school ones that encourage different kinds of learning.
 Melissa & Doug, which makes wooden toys for young children, has been thriving; a new company called Lovevery has received funding from top Silicon Valley investors to create analog toys for kids from the time they are born.
 When these children enter elementary school, their parents will be looking for developmentally appropriate and educational toys for them.
 If American Girl continues to invest in its historical storytelling, it could very well be what they’re looking for.